 The 1992 Olympics brought about a big change in this area, before the seafront was made up of warehouses and docks, but now it has been transformed into one of Barcelona's most modern and architecturally ambitious districts.

-The area has two beaches, Icària and Bogatell, both of which are increasingly popular and house quite a few beachside bars and restaurants.
+The area has two beaches, Icària and Bogatell, both of which are increasingly popular and house quite a few beach side bars and restaurants.
 The beaches are all well equipped with toilets, showers, first aid and changing rooms for the disabled.
 These beaches are quite popular for windsurfers and there is a sailing school if you want to prove your dexterity on the sea.
-If you want so sunbathe in peace then I recommend you walk up the beach away from the port, where there are far less people, although you may find yourself stumbling across a few nudists!
+If you want so sunbathe in peace then I recommend you walk up the beach away from the port, where there are far fewer people, although you may find yourself stumbling across a few nudists!

 By night the area comes alive and people swarm to the huge strip of restaurants and well-known clubs such as Shoko and Baja Beach that look out onto the port, all under the watchful eye of a big golden fish designed by Frank Gehry for the 92 Olympics.